In the aftermath of a mass shooting, a recurring question arises: How did the shooter get the gun?

 While we started with data from Mother Jones for this visual, there are numerous other studies that support our findings and can provide further resources.

-In October, The Washington Post studied 156 public mass shootings in the U.S. dating back to 1966 and found that 77 percent of the guns used (where there was information on how the gun was obtained) were bought legally.
+Last October, The Washington Post studied 156 public mass shootings in the U.S. dating back to 1966 and found that 77% of the guns used (where there was information on how the gun was obtained) were bought legally.

-Last June, the FBI studied dozens of active shooting incidents between 2000 and 2013 and found that only 2 percent of the active shooters studied purchased firearms illegally.
+In June 2018, the FBI studied dozens of active shooting incidents between 2000 and 2013 and found that only 2% of the active shooters studied purchased firearms illegally.

 The data was compiled by Mother Jones and was updated by Guns & America.
 In some cases, additional reporting suggested changes to how Mother Jones had categorized the method the shooters used to obtain the firearms used.